Jochen Gerz: 2146 Stones – Monument against Racism, Saarbrücken (1993)

-The Living Monument of Biron (1996)
+The Living Monument of Biron

-The commission from the French Ministry of Culture was unusual: a German artist was chosen to "replace" the memorial for those who had been killed in the First and Second World Wars in the Dordogne village of Biron, where the 1944 massacre by the SS was still far from forgotten.
+The Living Monument of Biron (1996) was based on a commission from the French Ministry of Culture.
+The commission was unusual: a German artist was chosen to "replace" the memorial for those who had been killed in the First and Second World Wars in the Dordogne village of Biron, where the 1944 massacre by the SS was still far from forgotten.
 Jochen Gerz renewed the Obelisk and the plaques with the names of the fallen, and asked every villager the same question, which they were asked not to reveal.
 The 127 anonymous replies were enamelled onto brass plaques and affixed to the new obelisk.
 Two examples:

 "Life makes sense.
 To kill or give one’s life is the same; it doesn’t make sense today or yesterday.
 Life is everything: pleasure, joy, duty.
 We mustn’t put it in danger.
 But I understand that people who knew the war don’t see it the same way.
 However, I think that I wouldn’t change my mind.
 It doesn’t bother me at all to know that others here know what I think."

 "War is not beautiful.
 It destroys the poor people.
 Peace doesn’t last long; wars have always existed, they can start again at any time: the front, death, the restrictions.
 I don’t know what we can do for peace.
 You need the whole world to agree to it.
 When you are twenty you want to live, and when you go to the front, you go to the slaughter.
 The worst part is that it pays.
 Making money with the lives of others, it’s really sad!"

 Even after the inauguration, the number of plaques on the "living monument" continue to grow.
 New and young villagers answer the "secret question" and carry on the village's dialogue with its present and its past.